cseltol/goHashMapImpl/README.md

 ﻿# My implementation of HashMap in Go

 ## Usage
 ### Commands and their arguments.
-They are not case sensitive.
+Commands are not case sensitive.

 1) `Print` - Prints all keys and values in hashmap;
 2) `Add [key] [value...]` -  Adds element to a hash map with provided key and up to 3 separate values;